changingspatialities/changingspatialities/content/en/interactive/Mkinvartsveri/index.md

 <p align="justify">

-This 3D interactive animation of Mount Kazbegi (highest peak of Georgia) was made using Mapbox.
+This 3D interactive animation of Mount Kazbegi (3rd highest peak of Georgia) was made using Mapbox.
 </p>

 <p align="justify">